jfehrle/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 +++++++++++++++++++

 The different syntactic forms taken by the commands declaring notations are given below.
-The optional :production:`scope` is described in :ref:`Scopes`.
+The optional :n:`@scope` is described in :ref:`Scopes`.

 .. productionlist:: coq